Rocket Academy Bootcamp

 CI is often referred to together with CD, which stands for continuous deployment.
 This is because the same tools that allow us to run tests on code changes can also allow us to deploy our apps on code changes after tests pass.
 Because both are often used together, we often refer to them as "CI/CD".

 CI is typically integrated into the development workflow, running tests on pull requests and merges.
-We will demonstrate how to use CI with GitHub Actions below, but there are other popular CI alternatives such as CircleCI, Travis CI, GitLab CI and Jenkins.
+We will demonstrate how to use CI with below, but there are other popular CI alternatives such as CircleCI, Travis CI, GitLab CI and Jenkins.

 GitHub Actions